Queensland land and sea rangers

 The Junior Ranger program is about bringing sustainable natural resource management into the classroom.
 The program aims to incorporate Indigenous values for looking after country into the school curriculum.

-Under the program North Queensland Indigenous communities have access to grants up to $50,000 to achieve long-term visions—to enhance communities, and conserve and protect natural and cultural resources.
+Under the program Queensland Indigenous communities can apply for grants up to $50,000 to support activities that build the capacity of communities to conserve and protect environmental and cultural resources.

 * Requires Adobe Reader